Fab-in-a-Box Invention Kits: Exploration – SCOPES-DF

 Here are a few ideas to help you get started:

-Body parts: heads, bodies, arms, hands, legs, feet, tails
+Body parts: heads, arms, legs, tails

-Decorative: wings, flowers, bows, hats, mustaches, hair
+Decorative: wings, flowers, hats, mustaches

 Mechanical: wheels, gears

-Structural shapes: circles, triangles, rectangles, trapezoids, bars
+Structural: triangles, rectangles, bars

 Decide on slot placement:

 Looking at your designs, decide where you want to add slots or holes.
-Remember: this is how your pieces will fit together—but only add a few per piece!
-Too many, and your material’s strength will suffer.
+Remember, this is how your pieces will fit together, but only add a few per piece!
+Too many and your material’s strength will suffer.

 Add lines or narrow rectangles to your design sketch to indicate slot placement.